kalle07/SmartTaskMonitor/README.md

 Further work:
 * Iam on it to implement to save a config-file for reuse
-* Iam on implement AMD GPU (need help with librehardware, I have all I need only how looks like the list, would be nice if you can help)
+* Iam on implement save cfg file for next start
 <br>

 Hints:<br>